 Penalties

 A single act of welfare fraud is usually prosecuted as a category E felony.
-This carries probation.
-But if the defendant has two or more past felony convictions, the judge can order:
+This carries probation, but if you have two or more past felony convictions, the judge can order:

 - 1 – 4 years in Nevada State Prison, and/or